WNBA playoffs: Wings stomp Dream for 1st series win since move to Dallas

 The Wings' reward for their breakthrough?
 A few dates with the top-seeded, defending champion Las Vegas Aces, who swept the Chicago Sky with 22- and 28-point wins after going a WNBA-record 34-6 in the regular season.

 The two teams went back and forth in the first quarter, with neither taking a single lead of more than three points.
 That changed in the second quarter.
-It changed a lot.

 Early in the next frame, the Wings ripped off a 20-3 run to take a commanding lead, running into halftime with a 52-34 lead they would never relinquish.